Plan your career in Civil Engineering Technology

 Improve our nation’s infrastructure by designing and constructing the next generation of bridges, buildings, dams, highways, treatment facilities and supply pipelines.
 Hands-on classroom and lab experiences prepare civil engineering technology graduates for dynamic careers in construction and engineering technology firms across the country.
-The Engineering Technology - Civil Engineering Technology program awards an Associate of Applied Science Degree and features:
+Students who successfully complete the requirements of the program will receive an Associate of Applied Science in Engineering Technology, Civil Engineering Technology.

 Enrollment, Graduation and Job Placement Information